aniketgargya/zoom-automater/README.md

 ## Troubleshooting

-This only works when you join a Zoom room through this browser on Chrome.
+This only works when you are using the browser version of Zoom in Chrome.

 When you join a Zoom room through the browser, ensure that the window is large enough to view the participant count and the leave meeting button.